,

 2. What if we don’t have a proper budget review process?

-Reviewing your budget is crucial to ensure your expenses are on track.
-You and your executive team should start the mid-year review process today if you’re in the second quarter of your fiscal year.
+Your team should start the mid-year review process today if you’re in the second quarter of your fiscal year.
 You can determine what adjustments to make using first-half actuals.
-If any adjustments are needed, you should obtain the necessary approval from your board.
+If any adjustments are needed, you’ll need to obtain the necessary approval from your board.

 The review process is more robust if you’re readying to close the books.
 Ideally, you should start the process at the end of the third quarter or the beginning of the fourth quarter.
 You want to ensure you have enough time to review your fiscal year’s performance and determine actionable insights to inform your future budget.